XPath on Message Context Search Field Expression Plugin

-What is the XPath on Message Context Plugin?
+What does the XPath on Message Context plugin do?

-The Nodinite XPath on Message Context plugin lets you extract one or more unique values from XML content (elements and attributes) in context properties of Log Events.
-Use it to process messages where you need to target specific XML data within a context property.
+The XPath on Message Context plugin lets you extract one or more unique values from XML content (elements and attributes) stored in context properties (metadata) of Log Events.
+Unlike XPath which works on the message body, this plugin targets XML within context properties.

 - High-performance streaming reader supports large XML documents